OleIdole/NTNU-Kossel-XL-DIY-3D-printer/Step-by-step guide.md

 ### Step 13 - Attach relay
 <a href="url"><img src="https://github.com/OleIdole/Kossel-XL-DIY-3D-printer/blob/master/Pictures/Relay%20connection%201.jpg" align="center" height="403" width="302" ></a>  <a href="url"><img src="https://github.com/OleIdole/Kossel-XL-DIY-3D-printer/blob/master/Pictures/Relay%20connection%202.jpg" align="center" height="403" width="302" ></a> <br>
 Before attaching the relay, connect the wires.
+It is recommended to use ferrules for all wires.<br>
 Connect a black wire of 1.5mm2 with length 40cm to number 1(output).<br>
 Connect another black wire of same length and dimension to number 4(- input).<br>
 Connect a red wire of same length and dimension to number 3(+ input).<br>
 Strip down the insulation of the orange heatbed cable about 23cm from the circle.<br>